Shaheed Minar, Dhaka: 1952–1971

-Re-establishment of Shaheed Minar and current state
+1972–present

 In 1972, a committee headed by the then president Abu Sayeed Chowdhury was formed and renovation work began.
 The original sketch was ignored, while the Construction and Building Directorate followed the 1963 design.
 The construction went quickly, according to a modified design from 1963.
 The murals destroyed by the Pakistani army were not restored and the basement was sealed off.
 Hamidur Rahman's original design was not approved by the directorate in the renovation work.
 In the mid-eighties, the monument underwent further renovation under the supervision of the then Department of Architecture chief architect SHM Abul Bashar, which extended the area of the Shaheed Minar premises, giving it a square shape from a triangular one.
 Quarters concerned demanded proper implementation of the design by Hamidur Rahman with the help of sculptor Novera Ahmed and Danish architect Gean Deleuran.
 ASM Ismail said that because of the extension, two entrances to the basement murals were permanently closed, and after remaining in an abandoned state for 15 years, the murals had lost much of their gloss.
 In the 1983 renovation, the original poor materials were lined with marble stone.
 A museum and library were also featured in the original plan.
 In August 2010, the High Court issued eight directives for the maintenance and renovation of the Shaheed Minar and asked the Public Works Department to establish a museum and a library on its premises.

-Despite some flaws of proportionality, the Shaheed Minar still stands high.
-It is one of the city's most important monuments.
-The Shaheed Minar of Dhaka has a very close association with the city's cultural history.
-It also happens to be one of the primary Dhaka tourist attractions and is visited by thousands of tourists throughout the year.
-It is one of the most well-maintained monuments in Bangladesh.
-Special care is taken each year on the occasion of 21 February (Ekushey February).
-The premises are washed and cleaned thoroughly.
-Artists of the Faculty of Fine Arts of Dhaka University then colourfully paint the Central Shaheed Minar premises with intricate designs.
-Thus the Shaheed Minar premises are colourful throughout the year.